TAG: Task-based Accumulated Gradients for Lifelong learning: Related Work

-\textit{Regularization-based} methods prevent a drastic change in the network parameters as the new task arrives to mitigate forgetting.
-These methods further are classified as data-focused \cite{li2017learning,triki2017encoder} and prior-focused methods \cite{nguyen2018variational,ebrahimi2019uncertainty}.
-In particular, Elastic Weight Consolidation (\textit{EWC}) \cite{kirkpatrick2017overcoming}, a prior-focused method, regularizes the loss function to minimize changes in the parameters important for previous tasks.
-Yet, when the model needs to adapt to a large number of tasks, the interference between task-based knowledge is inevitable with fixed model capacity.

-\textit{Parameter Isolation} methods \cite{rusu2016progressive,xu2018reinforced,serra2018overcoming} such as \cite{aljundi2017expert} assign a model copy to every new task that arrives.
+Methods proposed in LLL are broadly categorized into three classes: \textit{Regularization-based}, \textit{Parameter Isolation} and \textit{Replay-based} methods \citep{masana2020class,delange2021continual,mai2022online}. \textit{Regularization-based} methods prevent a drastic change in the network parameters as the new task arrives to mitigate forgetting.
+These methods further are classified as data-focused \citep{li2017learning,triki2017encoder,li2021lifelong} and prior-focused methods \citep{nguyen2018variational,ebrahimi2019uncertainty}.
+In particular, Elastic Weight Consolidation (\textit{EWC}) \citep{kirkpatrick2017overcoming}, a prior-focused method, regularizes the loss function to minimize changes in the parameters important for previous tasks.
+Yet, when the model needs to adapt to a large number of tasks, the interference between task-based knowledge is inevitable with fixed model capacity. \textit{Parameter Isolation} methods \citep{rusu2016progressive,xu2018reinforced,serra2018overcoming} such as \citep{aljundi2017expert} assign a model copy to every new task that arrives.
 These methods alleviate catastrophic forgetting in general, but they rely on a strong base network and work on a small number of tasks.
-Another closely related methods, called Expansion-based methods, handle the lifelong learning problem by expanding the model capacity in order to adapt to new tasks \cite{sodhani2018training,rao2019continual}.
-The method proposed by \cite{li2019learn} learns task-specific model structures explicitly while retaining model primitives sharing, decoupling from model parameter estimation.

-\textit{Replay-based} methods maintain an `episodic memory', containing a few examples from past tasks, that is revisited while learning a new task \cite{riemer2018learning,jin2020gradient}.
-For instance, Averaged Gradient Episodic Memory (\textit{A-GEM}) \cite{chaudhry2018efficient}, alleviating computational inefficiency of GEM \cite{lopez2017gradient}, uses the episodic memory to project the gradients based on hard constraints defined on the episodic memory and the current mini-batch.
-Experience Replay (\textit{ER}) \cite{chaudhry2019tiny} uses both replay memory and input mini-batches in the optimization step by averaging their gradients to mitigate forgetting.
+Another closely related methods, called Expansion-based methods, handle the LLL problem by expanding the model capacity in order to adapt to new tasks \citep{sodhani2018training,rao2019continual}. \textit{Replay-based} methods maintain an `episodic memory', containing a few examples from past tasks, that is revisited while learning a new task \citep{riemer2018learning,jin2020gradient}.
+For instance, Averaged Gradient Episodic Memory (\textit{A-GEM}) \citep{chaudhry2018efficient}, alleviating computational inefficiency of GEM \citep{lopez2017gradient}, uses the episodic memory to project the gradients based on hard constraints defined on the episodic memory and the current mini-batch.
+Experience Replay (\textit{ER}) \citep{chaudhry2019tiny} uses both replay memory and input mini-batches in the optimization step by averaging their gradients to mitigate forgetting. { On the other hand, we propose a replay-free method that maintains a fixed-capacity model during training and test time.}